Secure-6G/ProVerif-AKA-6G/README.md

 <!-- This work has been done by the Secure Systems Group, University of Helsinki, by Prof. Valtteri Niemi, Dr. Tommi Meskanen, Dr. Mohamed Taoufiq Damir, and Dr. Sara %Ramezanian.
 For more information please visit https://arxiv.org/abs/2207.06144. -->

+This work has been done by the Secure Systems Group, University of Helsinki, by Prof. Valtteri Niemi, Dr. Tommi Meskanen, Dr. Mohamed Taoufiq Damir, and Dr. Sara %Ramezanian.
+For more information please visit https://arxiv.org/abs/2207.06144.

 The file $\textbf{ProVerif-Code.pv}$ contains formal verification code for an Authentication and Key Agreement (AKA) protocol for future generation of wireless mobile networks (6G).

 $\textbf{ProVerif implementation:}$